Best Practices: How to Effectively Manage a Remote Team

 If your team is new to remote working, it’s helpful to put together a guide that covers how and where you will communicate with each other.
 For instance, it’s a best practice to not make big “asks” in chat because that is more appropriate in email or a project management tool.
 Chat should be for a quick question or as a replacement for those hallway conversations.

-Do you use G Suite?
+Do you use Google Workspace (formerly G Suite)?
 If so, it’s helpful to encourage your team to collaborate directly in documents rather than sending a million emails around.

 What about meetings?
 Will you allow a non-vital meeting to be scheduled just two hours in advance?
 Consider putting some guidelines in place here.
 There’s a good chance meetings will proliferate when you first go remote.